Prof. Arndt Rolfs, MD, Chief Executive Officer at Centogene discuses the challenges of diagnosing rare diseases.

 Ido Weinberg, MD, Assistant Professor of Medicine at Harvard Medical School, Co-Medical Director, Anticoagulation Management Services, Massachusetts General Hospital, provides an overview of Fibromuscular Dysplasia (FMD).

 Malissa J. Wood, MD at Harvard Medical School provides an overview of spontaneous coronary artery dissection (SCAD), a rare condition in which blood accumulates between the layers of tissue that make up the wall of the coronary artery (the vessel that supplies blood to the heart).

-Kristen Wheeden, Director of Development for the American Porphyria Foundation, provides an overview of her foundation and this rare disease.
+Kristen Wheeden, Director of Development for the American Porphyria Foundation, discusses some of the challenges in diagnosing this rare disease.

 Jeffrey W Olin, DO, Professor of Medicine at the Icahn School of Medicine at Mount Sinai, discusses diagnosing and treating fibromuscular dysplasia (FMD), a rare condition characterized by abnormal development or growth of cells in the walls of blood vessels (arteries) that can cause the vessels to narrow.